 It is a search performed from an image.
 An image is supplied to the system, and the system tells you where this image is found.
 Instead of supplying keywords to a search engine, you supply an image and you get the matches found, for that same image or variations of it.
 Examples of Reverse Image Search services available for free are Google Images and Bing Image Search.
-They are free, but the are a manual process, as opposed to picMatch, which does it for your automatically, every month or every day. picMatch retrieves the results from Google and Bing, and other search engines as well.
+They are free, but they are a manual process, as opposed to picMatch, which does it for your automatically, every month. picMatch retrieves the results from Google and Bing.

 You can use picMatch to:

 Yes.
-It can even find an image embedded into a PDF document.
+It can even find an image embedded in a PDF document.

 I found out that one of my images was used by the Humane Society in their Annual Report document.

 Yes.
-Even if your image is in color, and it’s counterpart is in in black and white, it will find it; Even if text has been added to the image; Even if only part of the image is used; Here is an example :
+Even if your image is in color, and its counterpart is in black and white, it will find it; Even if text has been added to the image; Even if only part of the image is used; Here is an example :

-It found one of my pictures that I sell through stock agencies used on a product packaging for lawn week killer.
+It found one of my pictures that I sell through stock agencies used on a product's packaging for lawn fertilizer.